Boccca2014/CodeGra.de/docs/user/plagiarism.rst

 At CodeGrade we have extended JPlag to understand a lot more languages at the request of our partners.
 Do you need support for a language that is not on the list of supported languages?
-Send us an e-mail at `support@codegrade.com
+Send us an email at `support@codegrade.com
 <mailto:support@codegrade.com>`__ and we'll see what we can do!

 The languages we have added so far are: